Kaimakan71/turbo/README.md

  * @property {Number} timeout : The inactivity timeout in seconds, after which the server will close the socket's connection
  * @property {Number} maxRequests : The maximum amount of requests a socket may make in its lifetime
  * @property {JSON} plugins : List a plugin id here to activate it.
 The value should be an object, with all plugin parameters optional.
+ * @property {Function} preProcessor : Custom request listener called before plugins
- * @property {Function} onrequest : A custom request listener to be called after plugins have been run
+ * @property {Function} postProcessor : Custom request listener called after plugins
  * @see http.js for documentation on request and response */ const server = new turbo.HTTPServer({